aflemm/andrew-website/content/projects/_index.md

 [Festivus Grievances]({{< ref "grievances" >}}) is fun and silly iOS app for tracking grievances through the year.

-[Make the Final](https://makethefinal.ca) is a hilarious website dedicated to cataloging the ridiculous utterances of Vic Rauter.
+[Make the Final](https://makethefinal.ca) is a hilarious website (and [Instagram](https://www.instagram.com/makethefinal.ca/)) dedicated to cataloging the ridiculous utterances of Vic Rauter.

 # Past Projects
 [CurlBook]({{< ref "curlbook" >}}) was an iOS app for curling coaches to track performance and game statistics for their teams.